Goldsboro Historic District

 The Goldsboro Historic District is a national historic district that is located in Goldsboro in York County, Pennsylvania in the United States.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 This district includes seventy-nine contributing buildings that are located in the central business district and surrounding residential area of Goldsboro.
 Most of the buildings date between 1850 and 1930, with some notable Greek Revival-style structures.
 The houses are mostly small, 2 1/2-story, vernacular, wood frame dwellings.

-This district was listed on the National Register of Historic Places in 1984.